AdobeDocs/genstudio.en/help/search-assets.md

 ![Share assets banner image](assets/search-assets-banner.png)

 When you have a large number of assets in your repository, searching for the right asset is time-consuming. [!DNL Content Hub] search provides you with the capability to look for the approved assets so that you can perform additional actions on them, such as download, share, or create collections.
-You can utilize various capabilities such as performing text-based search, using filters to narrow down your search results, performing tags or smart tags specific search, searching for the particular file format, and so on.
+You can utilize various capabilities such as performing text-based search, using filters to narrow down your search results, performing tags or smart tags specific search, searching for the particular file format.

 ## What you can search for  {#what-you-can-search}